iamdevlinph/eslint-config-iamdevlinph/README.md

 npx install-peerdeps --dev eslint-config-iamdevlinph
 ```

-Note: If you're using yarn `npx` and asks if you want to use it for the installation.
+Note: If you're using yarn, `npx` will ask if you want to use it for the installation.
 At least on `npm -v 6.4.1`.

 3. Some dependencies will be added to your `devDependencies`.